 - Serve with your favorite toppings.
 Store leftovers in the refrigerator for up to 5 days.

-- Make ahead tip: Cooked or uncooked black bean burgers freeze wonderfully for up to 3 months.
+- Freezing Instructions: Cooked or uncooked black bean burgers freeze wonderfully for up to 3 months.
 Stack between parchment paper in a freezer container or zipped-top bag.
 Thaw in the refrigerator and reheat to your liking or, if uncooked, cook according to instructions.
 If desired, you can skip thawing and reheat/cook from frozen for an extra couple minutes.

 - Vegan: These black bean burgers are not vegan.
 To make vegan, leave out the cheese, replace the Worcestershire sauce with a different vegan condiment (your favorite BBQ sauce would be great!) and replace the eggs with 1/3 cup mashed sweet potato.